aquariumbio/aquarium/docs/_docs/configuration/installation.md

     This will configure Aquarium to use the default database for _development_ mode.
     You may configure different database servers for different modes.
     If you want to use MySQL, you will need to set up the server, and associate a username and password.
-    Though, the `test` mode for testing Aquarium system tests should use the `sqlite3` server.
+    The `test` mode for testing Aquarium system tests should use the `sqlite3` server.

 5)  Install the Ruby gems required by Aquarium with